Clement-W/bicycle-counter/README.md

 The average precision of the second model is also much lower than the first model across the board randing from the largest difference, that of mAP@.75IOU with the second model being about 1/40 the first, and the smallest difference being mAP@.50IOU with the second being about 1/3 of the first.

 The average recall follows a similiar trend to the other metrics above with the second model having about 1/4 the recall of the first.

+We can see the second model exhibits characters of not being fit correctly.
+We are unsure if it is underfitting or overfitting due to a lack of data.
+If we had let the model run for longer we would have a better idea of which one it is.

 Overall the first model exhibits much better performace compared to the second model at the cost of much greater training time which in our case was worth it for the much greater performance of the model.